1959 Marquette Warriors football team

 The 1959 Marquette Warriors football team was an American football team that represented Marquette University as an independent during the 1959 college football season.
 In its fifth non-consecutive season under head coach Lisle Blackbourn, the team compiled a 3–7 record and was outscored by a total of 214 to 172.

+Marquette quarterback Peter Hall ranked among the leading quarterbacks in major-college football with 330 total plays (1st), 1,589 passing yards (2nd), 158.9 yards gained per game played (2nd), 237 pass attempts (second), 120 pass completions (3rd), 14 passing interceptions (3rd), seven passing touchdowns (7th), and 50.6% completion (9th).

 The team played its home games at Marquette Stadium in Milwaukee.